MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 3. Select **Users + permissions**, and then select **Users**.

-   A list is presented of enabled and disabled users who are members of the Project Oakdale environment.
+4. You'll see a list of enabled and disabled users who are members of the Project Oakdale environment.
+You can select a user from the list to view user details and do simple user management such as enable, disable or delete a user.

    > [!div class="mx-imgBorder"]
    > ![List of users in Project Oakdale environment](media/teams-environment-user-list.png "List of users in Project Oakdale environment")

-4. You can select a user from the list to view user details and do simple user management such as enable, disable or delete a user.

 5. Select **+ Add user** to add a tenant user to the selected Project Oakdale environment.